RaedFidawi/studio-app/README.md

 # studio-app
-Official codebase for the studio app
+Official codebase for the studio app using Flutter and MongoDB